In this guide

-Where it’s relevant or necessary, the charge may refer to the nurse or midwife’s professional role, or their workplace.
+Where it’s relevant or necessary, the charge may refer to the nurse, midwife or nursing associate’s professional role, or their workplace.
 For example, where a midwife’s level of experience is relevant to the seriousness of a misconduct charge, the charge might read:

 “That you, while employed as a band 6 midwife…”

-Another example of where a nurse or midwife’s professional role might be relevant is in a charge of neglect or abuse of vulnerable patients in a care home.
+Another example of where a nurse, midwife or nursing associate’s professional role might be relevant is in a charge of neglect or abuse of vulnerable patients in a care home.
 The preamble might then read: